STV is Scotland’s home of news and entertainment, serving audiences with quality content on air, online and on demand.

-STV Player is the UK’s fastest-growing broadcaster streaming service.
-Established in 2009, STV Player gives viewers in Scotland the opportunity to watch their favourite STV shows, live or on demand.
+STV Player is the UK’s fastest-growing broadcaster streaming service giving viewers in Scotland the opportunity to watch their favourite STV shows, live or on demand.
 Across the UK, the service offers viewers an extensive catalogue of content from around the world, including over 3,000 hours of high-quality drama, sport and factual entertainment series.

-STV Player has seen significant growth in the past year.
-The free service is now pre-installed in three quarters of the UK’s connected TV homes and is available on all major platforms, including Sky Q, Now TV, Virgin Media, Amazon Fire TV and Freeview Play.
+STV Player is now pre-installed in three quarters of the UK’s connected TV homes and is available on all major platforms, including Sky Q, Now TV, Virgin Media, Amazon Fire TV and Freeview Play.

 STV Player’s content library has grown to over 150 boxsets, including US thriller The Bridge, Irish legal drama Striking Out and Australian eight-parter The Slap.
 Viewers can upgrade to STV Player+, a subscription service which offers the opportunity to watch Player content advert-free, download shows for offline viewing, and also watch them abroad.

-STV Studios – formerly known as STV Productions – is one of the UK’s leading content businesses and is Scotland’s biggest production company.
-The company has an impressive track-record of success across drama, entertainment and factual, with commissions spanning BBC One and Two, ITV, Channel 4, Channel 5, BBC Scotland, Discovery, VH1/MTV and Sky One.
+STV Studios is one of the UK’s leading content businesses and is Scotland’s biggest production company.
+Led by David Mortimer, the company has an impressive track-record of success across drama, entertainment and factual, with commissions spanning BBC One and Two, ITV, Channel 4, Channel 5, BBC Scotland, Discovery, VH1/MTV and Sky One.

-In scripted, productions include TV film Elizabeth is Missing for BBC One in December 2019.
+Previous successes include TV film Elizabeth is Missing for BBC One which aired in December 2019.
 The drama achieved a 5.5m consolidated audience, received numerous five-star reviews, and its star Glenda Jackson won the leading actress BAFTA and International Emmy in 2020.

-STV Studios has a minority stake in high-end drama producer Two Cities (makers of Patrick Melrose for Sky Atlantic).
+STV Studios has a minority stake in high-end drama producer Two Cities (makers of Patrick Melrose for Sky Atlantic) and unscripted label, Hello Mary.
 It is also the home of Tod Productions – the drama company launched by award-winning producer Elaine Collins – and Barefaced TV, renowned for producing quirky and original factual entertainment.